Home / OT / Exodus / Chapter 2

 14 And he said, Who made thee a prince and a judge over us? [ Who made you a prince, you are one of us, nothing more.
 As if they knew who he really was, and maybe they did.
 They know that Moses in not an Egyptian. ] intendest thou to kill me, as thou killedst the Egyptian?
 And Moses feared, and said, Surely this thing is known. [ The one who is reprimanded for beating his fellow Hebrew questions Moses’ authority for censuring him, and then insinuates, or perhaps even threatens, blackmail for his killing the Egyptian the day before.
 Moses realizes word has spread concerning the events of the preceding day and is fearful.
 The lack of respect the censured Hebrew shows Moses indicates he either held no authority through his association with the Egyptians, or whatever authority he held was impeached by his killing the Egyptian.
 Either way, the Hebrew rejects his censure and threatens him with the knowledge of what Moses had done the day before.
 Whatever sense of brotherhood Moses felt was clearly not reciprocated by this individual, perhaps suggesting Moses was not considered a Hebrew among the Hebrews because of his association with the Egyptians, as v.
 19 clearly suggests that in all outward appearance he was an Egyptian and not a Hebrew.
 Perhaps the Hebrews didn’t even know Moses was a Hebrew, but saw knew him only as an Egyptian, even though he protected a Hebrew from an Egyptian. ]

-16 Now the priest of Midian [ Which would place them under the abrahamic covenant.
-House of israel but not from the brith right line through Joseph. ] had seven daughters: and they came and drew bwater, and filled the troughs to water their father's flock. [ Being at the well (v.
+16 Now the priest of Midian [ Which would place them under the Abrahamic covenant.
+House of Israel but not from the birth right line through Joseph. ] had seven daughters: and they came and drew water, and filled the troughs to water their father's flock. [ Being at the well (v.
 15), Moses witnesses conflict between Shepherds and the daughters of Jethro over watering of flocks.
 Moses intercedes on behalf of the women, and assists them in watering their flock. ]

 17 And the shepherds came and drove them away: but Moses stood up and helped them, and watered their flock.

-18 And when they came to Reuel their father, he said, How is it that ye are come so soon to day? [ When the women return so quickly from their chores, their father questions them. ]
+18 And when they came to Reuel [ Jethro. ] their father, he said, How is it that ye are come so soon to day? [ When the women return so quickly from their chores, their father questions them. ]

 19 And they said, An Egyptian delivered us out of the hand of the shepherds, and also drew water enough for us, and watered the flock. [ They tell him concerning Moses’ actions, they do not know who Moses is at this point.
 He looks like an Egyptian. ]

-21 And Moses was content to dwell with the man: and he gave Moses Zipporah his daughter. [ Moses agrees to settle with Jethro’s family and he marries Jethro’s daughter Zipporah (whihc means bird).
+21 And Moses was content to dwell with the man: [ Jethro.
+Jethro is the faithful outsider holding on to the keys of truth.
+He is just like Melchezedeck he is a spiritual bookend of the patriarchal age, priests of the true God who stand outside the official family tree.
+Jethro is the keeper of the faith in the desert. ] and he gave Moses Zipporah his daughter. [ Moses agrees to settle with Jethro’s family and he marries Jethro’s daughter Zipporah (which means bird).
 Pretty quick romance here. ]

 22 And she bare him a son, and he called his name Gershom: [ Means driven out or to dismiss. ] for he said, I have been a stranger in a strange land. [ v11-22 These verses portray the young man Moses as a zealot for justice, one who in his younger years will lash out with physical force at the unjust when needs be.
 These two accounts are undoubtably included in order to contrast his impassioned and somewhat reckless youth, with his later calling as a wise and much more deliberate prophet of God.
 But they do serve to show his strong sense of justice, and his willingness to apply it to all, Egyptian, Hebrew and Midianite alike.
 Another thing to be noticed is the two stories present Moses as a man in between two nations.
 When confronting the fighting Hebrews in v.
 14, they question his authority as he is in fact just another Hebrew and has killed an Egyptian.
 Then in v.
 19 they mistake him for a an Egyptian and not a Hebrew.
 So Moses is presented as neither, he is a misfit.
 A Hebrew raised as an Egyptian, rejected by his fellows who were in slavery as he was raised in privilege, but now on the run from Pharaoh he ends up dwelling in Midian being thought of as an Egyptian.
 Why would this be noteworthy?
 Consider the way Moses rails on Israel and Canaanite alike in his attacks on immorality.
 He is impartial to his audience, without the slightest hint of favoritism for the Hebrews.
 Would the events in his life shape his actions?
 His impartiality in judgment later in life, certainly would have been influenced by his detachment in his younger years. ]